Three key Trump figures intersect two Justice Department probes

 Bobb, in contrast, made clear in her interview that she believed there was suspicious activity on Election Day that merited review.

-While an OAN employee, she volunteered her time to the Trump campaign immediately after the election.
+While working as a One America News employee, she volunteered her time to the Trump campaign immediately after the election.
 The arrangement was approved by the network, though the campaign required her to sign a nondisclosure agreement.

-“There was plenty of evidence to be concerned about fraud,” she said, even if the legal team wasn’t prepared to launch a case on Day 1 following the election.
+“There was plenty of evidence to be concerned about fraud,” she said, even if the legal team wasn’t prepared to launch a case on the first day following the election.

 “I volunteered and I wanted to look into it because I was concerned about the integrity of my vote, of the country.
 I think that’s why we all got involved.
 So I don’t want you to take my statement and say, Christina Bobb said that in the beginning the legal team knew there was no fraud.
 That’s not what I’m saying.
 I’m saying there was plenty of reason to believe there could be fraud.”